v-cakoll/docs.pl-pl/includes/core-changes/aspnetcore/3.0/dataprotection-azstorage-using-azstorage-apis.md

 #### <a name="old-behavior"></a>Stare zachowanie

-Pakiet przywoływany w pakiecie NuGet `WindowsAzure.Storage`.
+Pakiet przywoływany przez pakiet NuGet `WindowsAzure.Storage`.

 #### <a name="new-behavior"></a>Nowe zachowanie